tshadowknight/SRW_Engine_MV_Docs/battle_scene_editor.md

 An object can be attached to a model's attachment by setting a parent for the object like "parent\_object\_name:attachment\_name"(Ex.: active\_main:att\_hand) in the parent field for the creation command of the object.

 An attachment can be revealed or hidden using the ""show\_attachment" and ""hide\_attachment" animation commands.

-#### Looping animations

-Whether any of the animations of a mech loop is set in the Spine project file as follows:

-* Be in Setup mode
-* Create an event called loop
-* In the String field of the loop event, list all animations by name that should loop separated by a comma.
-(Ex.: main,dodge)

 ### Effekseer Support